Chao216/Learn-EJS/README.md

 inside ejs, you can copy paste the html templates. and leave a marker `<%= Variable %>` and in app.js, you can use `res.render("list", {Variable:dataToPass})` to pass the data from app js to ejs

+when you have more than 5 conditions, use `switch` instead of `if else if ... else`